 The UAE Government is working in collaboration with all health authorities in the country to have all public and private hospitals accredited according to clear, national and international quality standards of medical services and staff.

-Key strategies in the health sector are:
+Find key strategies in the UAE's health sector.

 The UAE’s health policies are aimed at providing high quality and efficient health services whether curative, preventive or rehabilitative.
 These policies intend to make significant improvements in the provision of health services and to fulfill the aspirations of the Emirati society for a future characterised by excellence and sophistication in the health sector.
 Among the policies implemented are: